MiguelCastillo/bit-bundler-splitter/README.md

 # bit-bundler-splitter
 > bit-bundler plugin for splitting bundles up

 This plugin helps slice and dice your application bundle into smaller bundles which we refer to as bundle parts.
 The more common use case is to split out the vendor (3rd party) modules into a separate bundle in order to maximize browsers' caching capabilities; generally speaking vendor bundles do not change frequencetly and browsers can cache them rather efficiently.
-Vendor bundles also tend to be larger than your more frequently changing application bundle and this generally translates to a reduction in traffic.
+Vendor bundles also tend to be larger than your more frequently changing application bundle which this generally translates to a reduction in traffic.

 `bit-bundler-splitter` uses [roolio](https://github.com/MiguelCastillo/roolio) to provide a flexible way to configure rule matchers to control how bundles are split.